Callbra01/callaway-brandon-a2-project/README.md

 If your Health drops to 0 - you will die!

-If you defeat the boss - you will win!
+If you reach 3000 score - you will win!

+WARNING: You may need to attack rather fast when reaching a higher score